bwvdnbro/bwvdnbro.github.io/_posts/2019-01-27-the-five-steps-of-an-astrophysical-simulation-project.markdown

 you useful input to determine good values for these, but a proper convergence study should also be part of your production runs.

+The output of the prototype simulations is also invaluable for the development of your analysis pipeline.
+It provides you with representative snapshots and other output files that will have the same type of content and a similar size to your production simulations.
+This means that you can use it to test your analysis scripts before the actual production runs have finished.

 At the end of the prototype phase, you should be ready for production phase.
 This means that you should know exactly which simulations you want to run, know how long they will approximately run, and are